upasnarayan/cool-compiler/README.md

 ##Usage

+Code for the lexer (regexp) can be found at `assignments/PA2/cool.flex`, and code for the parser (CFG rules) can be found at `assignments/PA3/cool.y`.
 Test the lexer and parser as follows:

     cd assignments/PA2